Arthelh/NCNF/summaries/sprint4.md

 # Emmanuelle

+This week, my task was to test and merge what I implemented last week.
+The tests were quite difficult and there were some elements that I did not manage to test.
+Also, I had a lot of difficulties with the merge and in the end Jérémie did it for me ; next time, I will work on merging better.

 # Jérémie
 This week, I worked on the layout of the application and changed activities to use fragments, allawing us to have a bottom navigation bar that looks way cleaner than a main activity with buttons.
 This took me some time since I had to refactor the existing activities but I think this is a nice layout on which we can build on top of.